 The Importance of Training

 A trained leader is knowledgeable and confident in the role being performed.
 The knowledge and confidence of a trained leader are quickly sensed by Cub, Boy, Varsity, Sea Scouts, and Venturers, and are a positive influence on their lives.
 What does it take to be considered “Trained?”
 Requirements are different for each position.
 Training Awards are available for each position that you receive training in and and for which you complete tenure and activity requirements.

 BSA training courses are designed to help any adult get a better understanding of the responsibilities of their leadership position.
 They also help the leader to prepare for the meetings that they will hold with youth.
 An adult who takes the time to complete the training specific to their position will be better equipped to deliver the kind of program that keeps youth engaged!
 Unfortunately, many new leaders get confused in deciding which training courses to take (and in what order) and in finding available training.

 In addition to online courses, the Council Training Committee works to provide onsite training specific to your leadership position.
 Training for some positions have a classroom and an outdoors portion.
 A listing of currently scheduled courses is on the Training Courses page.
 More detail for specific training is on the Position Specific and Outdoor Skills pages.
 Other training courses such as Aquatics, Powder Horn, NYLT, and Trainers’ EDGE are discussed on individual pages.

 The ultimate council-level training course for Scouters is Wood Badge.
 This course provides a global view of Scouting and takes participants through the Scouting program in the course of two weekends.
 The training is invaluable for all leaders and they come away with a better understanding of the program and learn skills that can help them be a better leaders, not only in Scouting but in life.

-Beyond Wood Badge are the adult Leadership Challenges, including the Philmont Leadership Challenge and Summit Leadership Challenge.
-Both national courses immerse Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.
+Beyond Wood Badge is the adult Philmont Leadership Challenge.
+This national course immerses Scouters in a week-long outdoor experience centered around living the values of Wood Badge, including promotion of servant leadership.

 Council Training Committee